mycrazycracy/speaker-embedding-with-phonetic-information/README.md

 |- tools - det_score: SRE evaluation tools provided by NIST
 ```

-Place the egs dir on your kaldi directory and make sure you have a backup on your own changes.
+Place the egs/src/tool on your kaldi directory and make sure you have a backup on your own changes.

 ## Reference